 The file structure of the WampServer looks like this.
 Locate the folder named www

 Copy the WordPress file in the www folder of WAMP.
 You can rename the WordPress folder to the name of your choice.
-Rename the WordPress to the name of your site.
-Here, I am naming the site testsite.
+Rename WordPress folder to the name of your site.
+Here, I am naming the site ‘testsite’.
 The name of the WordPress folder will the URL of your site.
 So in this example, the URL of the file will be http://localhost/testsite/.

 Now after the installation is complete head over to your web browser and then enter the URL of your website, in this case, http://localhost/example/.
 This will open your local WordPress website on your web browser.
 You will be now asked to select the language of your preference.